 As with any sub-/urban backyard flock, it helps if you have only hens (no roosters) and that they have all been raised together.
 If you have an extra fenced-in day run to provide, your flock will appreciate all the foraging/grazing space they can get.
 See The Garden Run plans if you think you might want to add secure run space down the line.

 Yes.
 More than anything, what chickens need year round is proper ventilation and protection from the elements, and The Garden Loft provides this.
 The henhouse is ventilated at the top, which minimizes drafts blowing through in the winter.
-You can also regulate the amount of ventilation by inserting shadecloth or a thin panel over a portion of the open-air ceiling.
+You can also regulate the amount of ventilation by inserting shadecloth or a thin panel over a portion of the open-air ceiling or adding ventilation to the sides of the henhouse in hotter climates/seasons.

 To see some of the extreme climates where people are successfully keeping chickens in our open-air designs, and for information on preparing your chicken coop and flock for the winter, see the winter-tagged posts at our blog, Coop Thoughts.